gymreklab/snpstr-imputation/README.md

 Scripts and analyses for SNP-STR imputation manuscript

 ## beagle_phase_strs
 Scripts to phase STR loci on XSEDE cluster computing environment.
 In the the `genfiles_100.sh` file, edit the chromosome and input VCF files.
 Execute the file.
 Then run the generated `pilot.sh` file to phase 100 STRs per compute job.

+## filter_hipstr_calls
+Scripts to filter HipSTR calls on the XSEDE cluster computing environment.

 ## hipstr_str_calling
 Scripts to call STRs using HipSTR on Amazon AWS.